MoserMichael/my-notes/dev-gotchas.md

 Also i doubt that people really value a different opinion - they only seek confirmation of their own opinions and biases.
 Almost like in the real world ;-)

+Here is a smaller project for tracking [flagged/censored stuff on HN](https://github.com/MoserMichael/flagged-hn)

 (Obligatory xkcd link: https://m.xkcd.com/386/ )

 ..
 Now i got a problem: where do i get any news from?